bugcrowd/templates/templates/cross_site_scripting_xss/stored/privileged_user_to_no_privilege_elevation/template.md

 {{payload}}
 ```

-You can find a screenshot of the full exploit taking place below:
+Here is a screenshot of the full exploit taking place:

 {{screenshot}}